Buy steak meat (ribeye, new york,etc) (e.g. from Costco)

 After 7 minutes, turn over on grill.

 When the internal temperature reaches the desired temperature, e.g. 135 degree, the probe will beep.
-Turn off the grill, move the steak to a plate and let it rest for 2 minutes.
+Turn off the grill, move the steak to a plate, cover it, and let it rest for 2 minutes.
 During these 2 minutes, the internal temperature will rise a few degrees, which is expected, and the steak will be juicier.